MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 A provider is a connection point in a supply chain.
 In the context of Intelligent Order Management in Dynamics 365 Supply Chain Center, a provider allows integration with other systems by presenting calls between systems as actions that can trigger events that drive orchestration.

+## Q

+### Quote

+A document presenting a customer's potential order for products/services along with proposed prices.
+Quotes allow sales teams to provide estimates to prospects during the sales process.
+Quotes must be *approved* to make sure that it aligns with the business policies.
+Organizations typically have a process for approving a finalized quote before it's sent to the customer or prospect.

+Quotes can be *revised* , meaning that adjustments are made to a quote before finalizing based on the prospect's feedback.
+Revisions can optimize pricing.

 ## R

 ### Rating